Talkeetna, Alaska: Climate

-The climate is continental subarctic (Köppen: Dfc), but the short duration of the warm season and long winters give the town boreal features and in terms of vegetation is composed of taiga (Cook Inlet Basin), different from the southcentral coastal more diversified.
+The climate is continental subarctic (Köppen: Dfc), but the short warm season and long winters give the town boreal features and in terms of vegetation is composed of taiga (Cook Inlet Basin).
 Even though the cold, dry air comes from the north, the moisture acquired comes from the Gulf of Alaska.
-That is, summers are between a short duration and an average duration.
+That is, summers are of between short and average length.
 It is lighter than Yellowknife, Canada at similar latitudes due to the moderating effect of the Pacific Ocean and the adiabatic warming of the descending air from the surrounding mountains.
-The average annual temperature is 0.8 °C, the average precipitation is not as high but relatively well distributed during the year, about 686 mm on average.
+The average annual temperature is 0.8 °C. The average precipitation is not as high but relatively well distributed during the year, about 686 mm on average.